-Where children leave At St John's C.E Primary School, the designated safeguarding lead will ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child arrives.
+Where children leave our school, the designated safeguarding lead will ensure their child protection file is transferred to the new school or college as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term to allow the new school or college to have support in place for when the child arrives.
 The designated safeguarding lead will ensure secure transit, and confirmation of receipt should be obtained, this will be transferred separately from the main pupil file.

 The receiving schools and colleges should ensure key staff such as designated safeguarding leads and special educational needs co-ordinators (SENCO's) or the named persons with oversight for special educational needs and disability (SEND) in a college, are aware as required.

 Records relating to actual or alleged abuse or neglect are stored apart from normal pupil or staff records.
-Normal records sometimes have markers to show that there is sensitive material stored elsewhere.
+The school file kept in the office has a green sticker where there is significant safeguarding material stored on Safeguard my school Children looked after (CLA) have a blue sticker on their school file.
 This is to protect individuals from accidental access to sensitive material by those who do not need to know.

-Child protection records are stored securely, with access confined to specific staff, e.g. Designated Safeguarding Leads and the Head Teacher.
+Child protection records are stored securely on Safeguard My School, with access confined to specific staff who have received appropriate training.

 Child protection records are reviewed regularly to check whether any action or updating is needed.
-This includes monitoring patterns of complaints or concerns about any individuals (eg child who repeatedly goes missing) and ensuring these are acted upon.
-Each stand - alone file should have a chronology of significant events.
+This includes monitoring patterns of complaints or concerns about any individuals (e.g child who repeatedly goes missing) and ensuring these are acted upon.
+Each stand - alone file forms a chronology of significant events.

-A record of any allegations made against staff is kept in a confidential file by the [Head/Principal].
+A record of any allegations (proven) made against staff is kept in a confidential file by the Head.

-All concerns, discussions and decisions made, and the reasons for those decisions, are recorded in detail your own method of recording ie CPOMS.
-Information IS be kept confidential and stored securely.
-How do you keep you files are concerns and referrals in a separate child protection file for each child?
+All concerns, discussions and decisions made, and the reasons for those decisions, are recorded in Safeguard My School.
+Information is kept confidential and stored securely.
+Referrals and outcomes are also stored here along with the outcomes.